A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 There were, however, abolitionists on the border who could be counted on to help Black people escape the southwestern extreme of the slave South.

-In the Webber Cemetery lie the remains of John Webber and his wife, Silvia Hector.
-It's situated just north of the twisting Rio Grande, near the town of Donna, Texas.
+In the Webber Cemetery lie the remains of John Webber and his wife, Silvia Hector Webber.
+The cemetery is situated just north of the twisting Rio Grande, near the town of Donna, Texas.

 Webber was a white settler new to Texas who fell in love with Hector, an enslaved woman.
 They had three children together, and he bought their freedom from his business partner.
 They homesteaded in the hamlet that now bears his name — Webberville, east of Austin.

 But Texas was still a slave state.
 And the suffocating racial codes of antebellum Texas eventually drove the family away.
-They moved to the Rio Grande Valley where they bought a ranch just downstream from another interracial, abolitionist family — Nathaniel Jackson and his African American wife, Matilda Hicks.
+They moved to the Rio Grande Valley, where they bought a ranch just downstream from another interracial abolitionist family — Nathaniel Jackson and his African American wife, Matilda Hicks Jackson.

 Both the Webbers and the Jacksons were well-known in the clandestine grapevine of runaways.